ProSpect: Prompt Spectrum for Attribute-Aware Personalization of Diffusion Models: Method

 \subsection{Prompt Spectrum Space}

-We use stable Diffusion~\cite{latentdiffusion} as the generative backbone, which is built in the framework as the Latent Diffusion Model (LDM)~\cite{latentdiffusion}.
+We use Stable Diffusion~\cite{latentdiffusion} as the generative backbone, which is built in the framework as Latent Diffusion Model (LDM)~\cite{latentdiffusion}.
 LDM is a diffusion probability model that generates images by gradually denoising them.

-Voynov et al.~\shortcite{voynov2023pplus} introduce a textual-conditioning space $\TIspace$, which refers to the token embeddings sent to the text encoder of a diffusion model.
-After undergoing CLIP encoding, each token is used as the codebook key to obtain its corresponding embedding in $\TIspace$, corresponding to each word.
-These embeddings are concatenated and fed into the text encoder, which outputs a suitable conditional encoding for the diffusion model.
-This encoding is then injected layer by layer into the U-Net model, which denoises a noise image.

 Diffusion and denoising within an LDM typically take 1000 steps, and the text conditions the model step by step.
 Previously, the process of the textual conditions acting on the diffusion model is regarded as a whole.
 In this work, we treat them as different procedures.
-Specifically, we divide the 1000 steps of conditioning into ten stages averagely.
+Specifically, we divide the 1000 steps of conditioning into ten stages on average.
 Each stage corresponds to a unique textual condition.
-The collection of textual conditions reside in the CLIP~\cite{clip} text-image space, their size is set to $n\times 1 \times 768$ ($n=10$ denotes the number of the stages).
-This way of division is designed to keep a balance between speed and subdivision.
+The collection of textual conditions reside in the CLIP~\cite{clip} text-image space, their sizes are set to $n\times 1 \times 768$ ($n=10$ denotes the number of the stages).
+This way of division is designed to keep a balance between efficiency and quality.

-We refer to the expanded space as the \textit{Prompt Spectrum Space}, denoted as $\STIspace$.
+We refer to the expanded space as \textit{Prompt Spectrum Space}, denoted as $\STIspace$.
 An illustration of how $\TIspace$ and $\STIspace$ interact with text and diffusion models is shown in Figs.~\ref{fig:intro}(a) and \ref{fig:intro}(b).
 Thus, $\STIspace$ is defined as:

-where $p_i$ represents the token embedding corresponding to the conditional prompt of $i$ in the diffusion model stage.
+where $p_i$ represents the token embedding corresponding to the conditional prompt of the $i$th stage of the generation process.